 [img_assist|nid=4368|title=|desc=|link=none|align=right|width=82|height=111]In a sudden about-face, Sun has rushed out a Java update to fix a drive-by download vulnerability that exposed Windows users to in-the-wild malware attacks.The patch comes less than a week after Sun told a Google researcher it did not consider the issue serious enough to warrant an out-of-cycle patch and less than a day after researchers spotted live exploits on a booby-trapped song lyrics Web site.

 Browsing Tag: malware

-Microsoft Windows.
+Texas-based supermarket chain.
 Read the full article.
-[The Register]
+[CNet]